samandeep007/Backend/readme.md

 - `POST /api/auth/signup`: Create a new user account.
 - `POST /api/auth/login`: Log in to an existing user account and receive an access token.

+### Protected auth routes
+- `POST /api/auth/logout`: Log out the current user.
+- `POST /api/auth/refresh-token`: Refresh the access token.
+- `POST /api/auth/change-password`: Change the password for the current user.
+- `GET /api/auth/current-user`: Get the details of the current user.
+- `PATCH /api/auth/update-account`: Update the details of the current user, including uploading an avatar image.

 ### Note Endpoints